 Sell your own used equipment.
 Sell the equipment your kid grew out of last year to fund the purchase of this year’s equipment.
 You can sell your equipment on Craigslist, Ebay or at Play It Again Sports.

 Buy last year’s model.
 Manufactures of sports equipment upgrade their products every year with the latest and greatest improvements.
 Often the minor improvements are more marketing and hype than actual advancements.
 If you prefer to buy new, opt for last year’s model and save.
+By this way, the best softball gloves also found.
+Because, There are a lot of reviews for each glove after a season.

 Earn shopper points by buying at the same store.
 Your growing athlete will be buying sports equipment season after season for years.
 If you prefer new equipment, buy all of it at a store with a shopper loyalty program.
 You will earn points that will save money for next season.
 Make sure you use the coupons you receive before they expire.